GopherCNM/Module7_Pewlett-Hackard-Analysis/README.md

 - There are 240,124 current employees working for Pewlett-Hackard.
 72,458 of them (30%) are in the age range that we’ve defined as retirement-eligible – those born between 1/1/52 and 12/31/55.
 ![current employee count](/Screenshots/current_employee_count.PNG)

 - Senior Engineer and Senior Staff roles make up 50,842 of the 72,458 retirement-eligible positions (70%).
-Below screenshot from the retiring_titles table:
+Below is a screenshot from the retiring_titles table:
 ![retiring employees by title](/Screenshots/retirement_eligible_by_title.PNG)

 - Of the 240,124 current employees working for Pewlett-Hackard, 1,549 are in the age band (born in 1965) defined as eligible to serve as mentors for younger employees.